The Tempest in music, literature and art: Stage musicals

 Stage musicals derived from The Tempest have been produced.
 A production called The Tempest: A Musical was produced at the Cherry Lane Theatre in New York City in December 2006, with a concept credited to Thomas Meehan and a script by Daniel Neiden (who also wrote the songs) and Ryan Knowles.
 Neiden had previously been connected with another musical, entitled Tempest Toss'd.
 In September 2013, The Public Theater produced a new large-scale stage musical at the Delacorte Theater in Central Park, directed by Lear deBessonet with a cast of more than 200.

 Heavy metal

-In August 2010, the renowned Brazilian heavy metal music band Angra released the album Aqua, conceptually based on Shakespere's The Tempest.
+In August 2010, the renowned Brazilian heavy metal music band Angra released the album Aqua, conceptually based on Shakespeare's The Tempest.
 The album has 10 tracks and tells the journey of Prospero as he passes through the entire work.

 According to the band's guitarist and founder, Rafael Bittencourt, the album adopts the element of water as the focus of the most diverse transformations in life, which is represented by Prospero's desires and actions against his enemies: